-Where a fifteen-year-old student or Australian Apprentice in State Care is entitled to Living Allowance, s/he is paid at the aged 16-17 year old rate of Living Allowance.
+Where a fifteen-year-old student or Australian Apprentice in State Care is entitled to Living Allowance, they are paid at the aged 16-17 year old rate of Living Allowance.
 See A guide to Australian Government payments for details.